mocks-server/website/docs/usage/variants/proxy.md

   * __...__ all other [`express-http-proxy` options](https://github.com/villadora/express-http-proxy#options) are also supported.

 :::info
-A variant of type `proxy-v4` uses the [express-http-proxy](https://github.com/villadora/express-http-proxy) package under the hood, and it supports all of its options.
+A variant of type `proxy` uses the [express-http-proxy](https://github.com/villadora/express-http-proxy) package under the hood, and it supports all of its options.
 :::

 ## Examples